-The Last Wardens from Mad Cave Studios is a co-written epic by Edenfrost‘s Amit Tishler and Elliot Sperl.
+The Last Wardens from Mad Cave Studios is a co-written splatterpunk fest by Edenfrost‘s Amit Tishler and Elliot Sperl.
 The pulse pounding artwork from Rui Silveira works with the colorist and letterer to deliver a decent emotional drama.
-With a release date on July 17, it’s worth following for its lead.
+With the preferred viewing experience coming out in March 11 and 12, 2025 now’s the time to pre-order.

 The Last Wardens: Synopsis